Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 ## Design

-As with any band, they are very much identity & brand focused.\
+As with any band, they are very much identity & brand focused.
-Their image and how it is portrayed is of importance.
+Their image and how it is portrayed is of high importance.

 To ensure a unique and a cohesive brand centric identity thoughout the website,\
 I used a custom colour palette, produced bespoke artwork and incorporated complementary iconography.
-The artwork created was further incorporated into the merchandise being sold, via the [Merch Page](https://asdub.github.io/yellow-lemon-MP1/merchandise.html).
+The artwork created was further incorporated into the merchandise being sold, via the [Merchandise Page](https://asdub.github.io/yellow-lemon-MP1/merchandise.html).

 ### Colours
-A simple palette of colours was chosen.
+A vivid palette of colours was chosen.

 #### Primary Colours
 Yellow - *#dfc548*\